 Wendy is our Parent Organiser in North Tyneside.
 Before she joined Citizens UK she volunteered at her local primary school helping children with phonics and numeracy along with behaviour development and set up a playgroup for local Mums.
 Wendy started her career in retail and was the store manager at Newcastle United Official Club Store.
 As well as her PACT duties, she still works part time at St Cuthbert’s RC Primary School in North Shields.

 Layla joined PACT in late 2018 to develop a community-led cooking project to support families overcome the challenges to healthy eating and combat childhood obesity in Southwark.
+Now she is supporting the team to deliver a range of projects on mental health, community organising and our volunteer programme.
 She is passionate about community health and nutrition and her experience includes community outreach, running nutrition workshops and cooking classes in marginalised communities in Mexico.
 Layla is a Spanish speaker and has experience of translating, teaching, research, project development and TV production.

 Kathryn coordinates Parent University.
 She is passionate about providing support to parents and children so that both can grow and flourish, and children can have the best possible start in life.
 She has worked for many years across a variety of community and family support organisations in South London, managing projects, delivering training and fostering partnerships.
 She is a mother of 3 young children, living in Camberwell and is delighted to be able to share in the parenting journey of those attending Parent University.